 We use Packer to automatically create base images for Vagrant for a wide variety of Linux and Microsoft Windows operating systems.
 Packer is inspired by, and meanwhile replaces, VeeWee, a tool created by DevOps movement founder Patrick Debois.
 However, VeeWee still comes in handy since it provides an impressive library of base image templates that can easily be converted to Packer configurations using the VeeWee-to-Packer conversion tool by Mitchell Hashimoto, the creator of Packer and Vagrant.

 In combination with a configuration management tool, VeeWee, Packer and Vagrant allow our Technical Support teams to literally select an operating system and a Dynatrace version from a drop-down list and recreate customer-like environments quickly and automatically for targeted resolution of customer issues.
 It also allows us to create tailor-made demo environments that we use for product enablement or presentations.
-You can refer to Dynatrace/Dynatrace-CDDemo-DeployTool for a figuration of this stack that creates demo environments that show Dynatrace’s capabilities in Continuous Delivery deployment pipelines.

 Ansible, Chef and Puppet

 Ansible, Chef and Puppet are amongst the most prominent configuration management and deployment automation tools.
 While we believe that each one of these tools has its particular strengths and weaknesses, we also think that Ansible’s in-order execution of tasks, its extensive and easily extensible modules library, plugin system, as well as its agentless architecture that allows for the orchestration of zero-downtime releases make it the best pick for orchestrating the provisioning of instances inside our Dynatrace offering.